hbr/albatross/docs/installation.md

 - `alba compile -work-dir alba.base`

-After the installation you can go the source directory of your Albatross sources and issue
+After the installation you can go to the source directory of your Albatross sources and issue

     alba init                    -- to initialize the directory